gobuffalo/docs/templates/docs/partials.md

 {{ partial "topics.html" }}

 {{#panel title="Naming"}}
 All partial file names must start with an `_`.
 For example: `_form.html`.
-This helps to different partials from other view templates in your application.
+This helps to differentiate partials from other view templates in your application.

 **templates/users/new.html**
 ```html